 One of the primary challenges in developing a renewable resource plan is the substantial difference between the periodic production profile of various renewable energy resources and Denton's load profile.
 This issue is not necessarily unique to renewable resources.
 Fixed-block market purchases also exhibit a substantial difference compared to load, as the fixed-block provides the same quantity for every time unit versus differing load levels for those same time units.
-Only by purchasing a load-following contract, at a substantial premium to fixed-block energy, can a production profile match that of a load profile.
+Only by purchasing a load-following contract (i.e., a contract that removes imbalances between energy supply and demand in each interval of time) at a substantial premium to fixed-block energy, can a production profile match that of a load profile.